 I had taken a few pieces of scrap copper wire from my dad’s workshop and twisted them into a short wand topped with a quartz crystal.
 In winter, when I was wearing a coat with large enough pockets, I carried it with me almost everywhere.
 It’s one artifact from my teen years that I wish I still had.
 I dismantled it in embarrassment at the age of 18, though I still remember its pleasant weight and the pressure of the ends of the wires pressing into my palm, imaging them like electrical prongs plugging into whatever supernatural energy I thought I had.

 Also destroyed were the pages of notes for spells Kyle and I had written in several shared notebooks.
 By the time I was preparing to leave for college, the stakes of being found out had been raised.
-My mom’s only brother among five sisters had been schizophrenic and she speculated her father had undiagnosed bipolar disorder.
-The latter was mostly kind but erratic in his behavior, unreliable, and prone to disappearing into the woods without telling anyone where he was headed.
-The former committed suicide by jumping into the Little Spokane River in spring of 1994 when there was still snow on the ground.
+My mom’s side of the family had a history of schizophrenia and she speculated her father had undiagnosed bipolar disorder.
+He was mostly kind but erratic in his behavior, unreliable, and prone to disappearing into the woods without telling anyone where he was headed.
 I was aware that mental illness often cropped up in the late teen years or early twenties.
 I was desperate to erase any evidence that I might have been experiencing paranoid delusions and hallucinations.
 At the time, I was not aware that I had stepped in line with a centuries-old Catholic tradition of explaining away mental illness with demons.

 I wasn’t possessed.
 I was depressed.